 Find a safe place to see the Midnight Sun in Longyearbyen

-The old cable car station in the settlement of Longyearbyen in Svalbard is a safe place with a view over the little town, the fjord and the steep mountains where the geology lies in layers.
+The old cable car station in the settlement of Longyearbyen in Svalbard is a good place with a view over the little town, the fjord and the steep mountains where the geology lies in layers.
 The cable car runds from the closed-down coal mines, and the pylons are a characteristic part of the history of the islands.
-However, resist the temptation to leave town.
-In summer, the polar bears have little to eat, as the seals have vanished with the sea ice.
-To them, you’re lunch.
-Unless you can document that you can shoot, you should NEVER leave the settlement of Longyearbyen.
-To go out in the nature day and night, go on an organised tour instead.
+Walk about Longyearbyen in the midnight hour, in June and July the sun is way above the horizon, and see the sleeping town.
+If you wish to forage out of the city, you should always go on an organised tour.

 The Midnight Sun shines in Longyearbyen from the 19th of April until the 24th of August